 Cranberry sauce or chutney is not just for Thanksgiving , although I do give a lot of thanks for these delicious little, nutrient dense berries.
 And, doncha’ know, they are not just a sauce to compliment meats.
 In fact, I don’t eat it with meat.
 I use it to sweeten my toast or biscuits.
-It is a fabulously sweet punch to Greek yogurt too.
-Spoon a generous amount over cream cheese and serve with cookies or crackers for a pretty appetizer.
+It is also delicious over a dollop of French vanilla ice cream.This chutney is a fabulously sweet punch to your Greek yogurt too.
+Or you can spoon a generous amount over cream cheese and serve with cookies or crackers for a pretty appetizer.
 Or spoon over warmed brie.
 Yummmm!
-It’s heaven on French toast as well.
-Ooooh!
-I’ll make another post and show you my cranberry/ cream cheese stuffed French toast.
-Amazing!
-That will be coming up sometime soon.
+It’s heaven on French toast and amazing in stuffed French toast.
 For now, check out how easy it is to make cranberry chutney.

 Easy but Loaded Cranberry Chutney

 Once you get the apples peeled and diced and the dried apricots diced, this dish moves along fast!My secret ingredients are apples, honey and vanilla.
 They are all optional, but they kind of make the Stevia baking sweetener with the vinegar a little more smooth and mellow.

 - 1/2 cup raisins